TechnicallyBlinded/Aaron-bio-website-project/README.md

-# Aaron-bio-website-project
-A repository to show off HTML, CSS, and JavaScript skills.
+This project exists to show coding skills around HTML, CSS, JavaScript.
+While adhering to best practices with both coding and accessibility.
+The goal is to show progress over time and continous learning.